Suho Memorial Paper Museum Taipei: What to Expect & Is the Class Worth It?(樹火紀念紙博物館)

 The museum also offers many hands-on exhibits where you can see and feel different types of raw paper materials and the final paper products.

-All the exhibit descriptions and videos in the museum are in both Chinese and English, so there is no need to worry about not be able to understand (I paid attention to this detail because my son is much more fluent in English reading than Chinese).
+All the exhibit descriptions and videos in the museum are in both Chinese and English, so there is no need to worry about not be able to understand (I paid attention to this detail because my son is much more fluent in English reading than in Chinese).

 Get Hands-On Learning Experience